FuelLabs/fuel-bridge/README.md

 # Fuel Bridge Fungible Token

-The contract responsible for sending/receiving messages from the base layer ERC20 gateway to mint/burn representative tokens on the Fuel chain.
+The contract responsible for sending/receiving messages from the base layer gateway to mint/burn representative proxy tokens on the Fuel chain.

 ## Table of contents